West of England

 The State of Nature in the West of England

 The West of England State of Nature report is the most ambitious and comprehensive study of our region’s wildlife ever undertaken.
-Over 53,000 records across 456 species were collected to give us the most up to date picture of how our species numbers are changing.
-These records were pulled together and analysed in the West of England’s first Wildlife Index.
-This report uncovers the mounting pressures facing our species and habitats, while highlighting practical and inspiring ways we can restore them.
+Over 33,000 records across 359 species were collected and analysed in the West of England’s first Wildlife Index.
+This gives us the most up to date picture of how our species numbers are changing.
+The core data underpinning this report exists thanks to the passion and persistence of volunteers and local recorders, supported by the natural history community, dedicating thousands of hours of work to make this possible.

 Our landscapes and habitats